DanaLacoste/CSOL-510/Word_Template/README.md

 All you have to do is double click in your text on a citation and it will insert a reference right there, in the right format.
 When you get to the end of the doc, you can just "Update References" (the same way you would update a Table of contents) and it will auto-populate the whole section!
 EASY PEASY MAC AND CHEESEY!

 ![Update References](screenshots/11_Update_References.png)

+## Special Considerations - Group Work

+If you are doing a group assignment, you can create a folder in OneDrive and share it with the rest of your group.
+Then you can upload whatever supporting documents you need and even access it using the Web version of Microsoft Word.
+You can even hit "Open in Desktop Application" from the Web version to get full access to the tools described in this guide.

+Note that it is 2022 and Microsoft _still_ hasn't figured out multi-user editing, though, so if two people are updating the document at the same time, they WILL overwrite each other's changes!